 What Does A Proofreader Do?

 A proofreader checks documents for typos, misspellings, inconsistencies, and grammar mistakes.
-Proofreaders will take content that is already written give it the final check to fix mistakes so it is error-free upon publication.
+Proofreaders will take content that is already written and give it the final check to fix mistakes so it is error-free upon publication.

 Proofreaders can proof anything that has written content, such as novels, textbooks, children’s books, online or university course content, website pages, blog posts, presentations and slides, newspapers, magazines, ads, pamphlets, legal documents, transcripts, court reports, podcast pages, resumes, scholarship essays, and so on.